sahargavriely/the-unbearable-ease-of-programming/brain_computer_interface/rest/README.md

 # brain-computer-interface.rest

 Sub-package of brain-computer-interface.
-The following package implements a rest who knows how to receive minds and thoughts.
+The following package implements a restfull api which expose http requests and cli.

 For further information take a look at [full documentation](https://the-unbearable-ease-of-programming.readthedocs.io/en/latest/rest.html).